Here Are The Names Of The Children Missing In D.C. Since Jan 1, 2018

-Human-trafficking is one of the fastest growing criminal enterprises in the country and Atlanta is one of the cities leading the way.
-According to Georgia authorities, because Atlanta has the world’s busiest airport, it’s a prime target for Human-trafficking.
+Human-trafficking is one of the fastest growing criminal enterprises in the country and D.C. is one of the cities leading the way.

 Act immediately if you believe your child is missing.